Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency

 the constraints (\ref{e:idle_first_con_f1}), (\ref{e:idle_first_con_f2}) and (\ref{e:idle_first_con_f3}) are merged into $0 \leq f^s_n \leq f^E_{\max}, n=1, 2, \cdots, N$.
 Note that (\ref{e:idle_first_con_time}) can be rewritten as $\sum_{n=1}^{N} l^s_n/f^s_n +\tau_1 +\tau_2 \leq T_s$, which will be utilized in the following.

-In the case that the relay has tasks to complete, the relay will offload its own task to the BS when the channel is not occupied by tasks of the mobile device.
-In this situation, the upload transmission (i.e. for tasks of the mobile device: transmission from the mobile device to the relay, from the relay to the BS and for tasks of the relay: transmission from the relay to the BS) should be scheduled, along with optimization of the variables introduced before.
+In the case that the cooperative node has tasks to complete, the cooperative node will offload its own task to the BS when the channel is not occupied by tasks of the mobile device.
+In this situation, the upload transmission (i.e. for tasks of the mobile device: transmission from the mobile device to the cooperative node, from the cooperative node to the BS and for tasks of the cooperative node: transmission from the cooperative node to the BS) should be scheduled, along with optimization of the variables introduced before.

-We consider a general case, in which the mobile device and the relay generate the tasks on different time instant and requires the computation to be finished within different time delay.
-Due to similar structure of the problem, we only investigate a certain case that the mobile device generates the tasks first and requires the tasks to be finished before the relay does.
-In specific, assume the mobile device and the relay generate the task on the time instant of $0$ and $T_0$, respectively.
-The mobile device requires the tasks to be finished before time instant $T^S_{th}$ and the relay requires the tasks to be finished before $T^R_{th}$.
-In this case, the energy consumption of the mobile device consists of (\ref{e:md_1_tran_e}) and the sum of (\ref{e:md_comp_e}), whereas the energy consumption of the relay consists of (\ref{e:md_2_tran_e}), (\ref{e:rl_tran_e}) and the sum of (\ref{e:rl_comp_s_e}) and (\ref{e:rl_comp_r_e}).
-The total time delay for the mobile device to finish the task is the sum of (\ref{e:md_comp_t}), (\ref{e:rl_comp_s_t}), (\ref{e:ed_comp_s_t}) together with $\tau_1$ and $\tau_2$, while the total delay for the relay is the sum of (\ref{e:rl_comp_r_t}), (\ref{e:ed_comp_r_t}) together with $\tau_3$.
+We consider a general case, in which the mobile device and the cooperative node generate the tasks on different time instant and requires the computation to be finished within different time delay.
+Due to similar structure of the problem, we only investigate a certain case that the mobile device generates the tasks first and requires the tasks to be finished before the cooperative node does.
+In specific, assume the mobile device and the cooperative node generate the task on the time instant of $0$ and $T_0$, respectively.
+The mobile device requires the tasks to be finished before time instant $T^S_{th}$ and the cooperative node requires the tasks to be finished before $T^R_{th}$.
+In this case, the energy consumption of the mobile device consists of (\ref{e:md_1_tran_e}) and the sum of (\ref{e:md_comp_e}), whereas the energy consumption of the cooperative node consists of (\ref{e:md_2_tran_e}), (\ref{e:rl_tran_e}) and the sum of (\ref{e:rl_comp_s_e}) and (\ref{e:rl_comp_r_e}).
+The total time delay for the mobile device to finish the task is the sum of (\ref{e:md_comp_t}), (\ref{e:rl_comp_s_t}), (\ref{e:ed_comp_s_t}) together with $\tau_1$ and $\tau_2$, while the total delay for the cooperative node is the sum of (\ref{e:rl_comp_r_t}), (\ref{e:ed_comp_r_t}) together with $\tau_3$.
 Thereby, the problem is formulated as follows. \begin{prob} \end{prob}